comp426-2022-spring/a99-meissa/README.md

 - This GitHub repository contains a Next.js App.
 The package takes the form of a React App.
 To use, one must first install the dependences.
 The following command will run the website:

+## Install dependencies in package

+`npm install` - install dependencies for this package

+## Dependencies

+-- PUT DEPENDENCIES NEEDED FOR RUNNING --

 ```
 npm run dev
 ```